BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Beauti-Beast/supermax_long/supermax_long_trees/long_CCD0/README.md

+Long CCD0 Overview:

-long_CCD0 was created by taking tree file and plugging it into the TreeAnnotator making the node heights: mean heights and the target tree type: CCD0 (MAP).
+-Created by taking long_tree file and plugging it into the TreeAnnotator making the node heights: mean heights and the target tree type: CCD0 (MAP).

-This foler has the file created also the pictures included.
+-Pictures included.